Have you been injured in an accident that wasn't your fault?

 The lasting impact serious injury has is acknowledged by the Courts when they are working out injury compensation.
 Damages should ease the financial load and reduce the pressure on a claimant and their family so they can prioritise recovery and rehabilitation.

 Quittance's network of expert solicitors communicate with the legal system, insurance providers and medical practitioners to make sure claimants impacted by serious accidents receive the support they need.

-Under a CFA, Macduff injury claimants will also not have to pay any fees upfront.
+Macduff injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Macduff, Aberdeenshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Macduff, Aberdeenshire and throughout the UK make a claim without any financial risk.